PART 26: TIME ZONES

 Except the records room was locked.
 Luci couldn’t believe how she’d overlooked such a tiny detail.
 She could now hear the sound of footsteps on the stairs down the hall.

-“Think, Luci, THINK!” the young girl hissed to herself.
-“Use this high powered brain of yours!”
-Before the LaMilles had bought this mansion, it had belonged to Linquist, and he’d been eccentric… hadn’t there been an old rumour about secret passages?
-Could she hide in one?
+Before the LaMilles had bought this mansion, it had belonged to one Professor Linquist, and he’d been eccentric… hadn’t there been an old rumour about secret passages?
+Could she find one to hide in?

 Luci frantically pressed a few spots around the doorframe, ran her hands over the wall and pushed aside a plant in a nearby alcove.
 Underneath the plant was a key.
-Muttering a prayer of thanks, Luci snatched the key and jumped back to the door.
+Muttering a prayer of thanks, Luci snatched up the key and jumped back to the door.
+The key fit the lock.

 The next problem she faced was the complete darkness inside the records room.
 There were no windows, and without her flashlight, Luci knew she would never find what she needed in time.
 However, on a table by the door Luci could barely make out a candle and a box of matches.
 So there were still some temporal deities looking out for her.